BlockScience/Risk-Adjusted-Bonding-Curves/Paper/2_BondLifecyclePhases.md

 10. Agreed upon Impact Payers Commitment<a href="glossary.md#note40" id="note40ref"><sup>40</sup></a>

 ### Transitions out of Pre-initialization Phase
-All planning and setup completed and with the bond "ready to launch" will move the system from the Pre-initialization Phase into the Initialization Phase.
+All planning and setup completed and with the bond Ready to Launch will move the system from the Pre-initialization Phase into the Initialization Phase.

 ## Phase 1: Initialization
 During the Initialization Phase, the bond is launched.
 All of the parameters, roles and rights, thresholds, conditions, etc. are set.
 All funds as agreed upon are deposited in appropriate accounts.
 Initialization is essentially the instantiation of everything that was agreed upon in pre-initialization.

 ### Transitions into Initialization Phase
-A Funding Secured Event will move the system from the Pre-initialization Phase into the Initialization Phase.
+All planning and setup completed and with the bond Ready to Launch will move the system from the Pre-initialization Phase into the Initialization Phase.

 ### Inputs
 1. Agreed upon ProjectTime Threshold